a-lurker/a-lurker.github.io/docs/openLuup-startup-code.md

 The openLuup startup code is used to setup a variety of information that may be required by different programs.

 ## Defaults
-These are always in the startup code and are pretty self explanatory.
+These are always in the startup code and are pretty much self explanatory.

 ```lua
 -- You can personalise the installation by changing these attributes,